Paul Nash (athlete)

 Paul Nash (born 20 January 1947) is a South African sprinter who tied the 100-metre world record four times in 1968 with a time of 10.0 seconds.

+Biography

-He attended Michaelhouse school in the province of KwaZulu-Natal, South Africa.
+Nash attended Michaelhouse school in the province of KwaZulu-Natal, South Africa.

+Nash won the British AAA Championships titles in both the 100 yards and 220 yards event at the 1966 AAA Championships.